MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

     :::column-end:::
 :::row-end:::

-Implement the [Health Endpoint Monitoring pattern](/azure/architecture/patterns/health-endpoint-monitoring) in the decoupled service to track the health of application endpoints.
-Implement health endpoints for each decoupled service to ensure they function correctly.
+Implement the [Health Endpoint Monitoring pattern](/azure/architecture/patterns/health-endpoint-monitoring) in the main app code and decoupled service code to track the health of application endpoints.
 Orchestrators like Azure Kubernetes Service or Azure Container Apps can poll these endpoints to verify service health and restart unhealthy instances.
 ASP.NET Core apps can add dedicated [health check middleware](/aspnet/core/host-and-deploy/health-checks) to efficiently serve endpoint health data and key dependencies.
 To implement the Health Endpoint Monitoring pattern, follow these recommendations:

 - *Implement health checks.* Use [ASP.NET Core health checks middleware](/aspnet/core/host-and-deploy/health-checks) to provide health check endpoints.